AndreiasM5/PROIECT_OPT_DEZV_APL_WEB_2023_2024/README.md

 ## Authentication Process

 The authentication process in this project is inspired by the following article: [JWT Authentication and Authorization in .NET 6.0 with Identity Framework](https://www.c-sharpcorner.com/article/jwt-authentication-and-authorization-in-net-6-0-with-identity-framework/).

-Feel free to add more sections or details specific to your project as needed.
-Additionally, consider including information about environment variables, configuration files, or any other setup steps that might be relevant to users running or contributing to your project.